changyiyen/lisanalyze/docs/developer_docs.md

 "modules/analysis/__init__.py" so Python can load it.
 Also note that, regardless of whether your module needs configuration options, there must be an entry in config.ini for your module (which can be blank).

+## Future directions

+The lisanalyze database can be easily extended to include other parameters such as vital signs, allowing for automated calculations of clinical scores and other determinants, such as absolute neutrophil count.